-A single incision is made through the uterine wall and the kittens are removed, the umbilical cord is clamped and then cut.
+Shave and prepare the area and insert an IV catheter followed by a general anesthetic.
+A midline incision will be made from the umbilicus to the pubis and the carefully exteriorised.
+A single incision is then made through the uterine wall, and the kittens are removed.
+The umbilical cord is clamped and then cut.
 Each kitten will be handed to a waiting nurse or assistant.

 The female cat will be stitched up with internal stitches to avoid potentially hurting newborn kittens as they nurse.

-All surgery comes with risks and this includes c-sections.
+All surgery comes with risks, and this includes c-sections.
 Some complications may include:

-Post surgery infection
+- Post surgery infection

-- Please make sure your cat doesn’t chew at the incision, she may have to wear an Elizabethan collar if this occurs.
+- Please make sure your cat doesn’t chew at the incision; she may have to wear an Elizabethan collar if this occurs.

-Keep a very close eye on the mother and her kittens until she has fully recovered from surgery.
-Offer her food and water regularly, it is better for her to eat small amounts of food more often during the recovery period.
+- Keep a very close eye on the mother and her kittens until she has fully recovered from surgery.
+Offer her food and water regularly; it is better for her to eat small amounts of food more often during the recovery period.

-Look out for any changes in the mother or her kittens such as lethargy, loss of appetite, fever, vomiting, ignoring or neglecting her kittens as well as excess vaginal discharge or an infected incision need to be checked out by the veterinarian.
+- Look out for any changes in the mother or her kittens such as lethargy, loss of appetite, fever, vomiting, ignoring or neglecting her kittens as well as excess vaginal discharge, or an infected incision need to be checked out by the veterinarian.
 It is not uncommon for the cat to not have a bowel movement after delivery of her kittens, if she has not had one within three days of birth, please contact your veterinarian.